HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/deployapplication.md

     -dxConnectPassword <value>
     ```

-    Use this attribute to specify Soap port of the DX server:
+    Use this attribute to specify the Soap port of the DX server:

     ```
     -dxSoapPort <Soap port of the DX server>